DoggyApp/.github/profile/README.md

 - With the guidance of a robust monitoring system and Nessus, intergrate a payment system in case I decide to deploy something monetizeable.
 And also as an abitious learning experience
   > Develop login with JPT tokens.
   > Use the Nessus security scans to enure that I am PCI compliant.

+- Potentially see if I can run the nodes, or the bastion on Spot Instances to lower costs, at the moment it's just a demo project, and there is no perminant storage on it.
+  > Create a helper tool that will identify the best spots to run the nodes and bastion, and can automatically redeploy it if I'm ejected.
+The ansible script is indepotent so I don't have to worry about the bastion start up script creating any issues with the cluster.

 ## 7.0 License